TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 Cookies (and cookie technology) and their functions Cookie / Technology Type Function User-Input Cookies Enables visitors' input, choices, or selections across their website experience.
 Examples include maintaining a shopping cart during a visit or a form throughout a transaction.
 Authentication Cookies Identifies visitors through the website after they log in.
 Security Cookies Helps to ensure our website's security when visitors request a service.
 For example, we use cookies to help secure account creation and login pages.
 Multimedia Player Cookies Ensures such things as image quality, network link speed, or buffer information for video and audio playback.
 Load-balancing Session Cookies Directs website traffic to a particular datacenter for the quickest website access, and enables visitors to return to that datacenter if needed.
 Visitor Customization Cookies Stores preferences and visitor experiential histories: remembers language preference, product-page display preference, and whether certain visitor experiences should be displayed, such as email marketing signup, based on past experiences.
 Social Media Plug-in Cookies These cookies from social media platforms (like Facebook and Instagram) facilitate content sharing on those platforms.
 Interest Based Advertising Cookies Enables our advertising vendors to deliver tailored ads to our visitors on other websites.
 The ads are based on a visitor's combined online and offline (e.g. in-store) shopping history and experience with us, as well with our vendors' network of advertisers.
 Analytics Cookies Enables us to do things like estimate number of visitors, detect most used search-engine keywords that lead to a webpage, measure page load times, administer visitor surveys, identify navigation issues, and improve web capabilities.

-We, the data controller, are Victoria's Secret Stores Brand Management, Inc., 4 Limited Parkway, Columbus, OH 43230, US (+1.937.438.4197, or via https://customerservice.victoriassecret.com/app/ask).
-Our authorized representative in the EEA is located at Victoria's Secret UK Limited, 16 Garrick St. WC2E 9BA London, UK (08) 082340481
+We, the data controller, are Victoria's Secret Stores Brand Management, Inc., 4 Limited Parkway, Columbus, OH 43230, US (1-800-411-5116 for our US and Canada customers.
+(08) 082340481 for our UK customers. and +1-937-438-4197 for our customers elsewhere), or via https://customerservice.victoriassecret.com/app/ask).
+Our authorized Privacy Representative in the EEA is located at Victoria's Secret UK Limited, 16 Garrick St. WC2E 9BA London, UK (08) 082340481

 Our data protection officer is: